deblockt/ssa-doctrine/README.md

 #### Configuration

-For add this extension to ssa :
+To add this extension to ssa :

 - add ssa/doctrine dependencies on your composer.json
 - add DoctrineObjectResolver on DefaultParameterResolver